mermaid-js/mermaid/docs/config/directives.md

 sequenceDiagram

 Alice->Bob: Hello Bob, how are you?
-Bob->Alice: Fine, how did you mother like the book I suggested?
+Bob->Alice: Fine, how did your mother like the book I suggested?
 And did you catch the new book about alien invasion?
 Alice->Bob: Good.
 Bob->Alice: Cool
 ```